rust-lang/surveys/surveys/2022-annual-survey/questions.md

 - Woman or perceived as a woman
 - Other (open response)

-### Do you feel your belonging to an underrepresented or marginalized group in technology makes it difficult for you to participate in the Rust community?

-Type: select one (optional)

-- Often
-- Sometimes
-- Never

 ### Are you a full- or part-time student?

 Type: select one